MicrosoftDocs/visualstudio-docs/mac/azure-functions-lab.md

     ![](media/azure-functions-lab-image17.png)

 1. Build and run the project in a debug session by pressing **F5** or selecting **Run > Start Debugging**.
 You could alternatively click the **Run** button.
-These all perform the same task.
-The rest of this lab will reference **F5**, but you can use the method you find most comfortable.
+These options all perform the same task.
+The rest of this lab references **F5**, but you can use the method you find most comfortable.

     ![](media/azure-functions-lab-image18.png)

 1. Running the project will automatically open the Terminal application.

-1. The project goes through a process of detecting Azure Functions based on method attributes and a file convention we'll cover shortly.
-In this case it detects a single Azure Function and "generates" 1 job function.
+1. The project goes through a process of detecting Azure Functions based on method attributes and a file convention that is covered later in this article.
+In this case, it detects a single Azure Function and "generates" 1 job function.

     ![](media/azure-functions-lab-image19.png)

 1. At the bottom of the startup messages, the Azure Functions host prints the URLs of any HTTP trigger APIs.
 There should only be one.
 Copy that URL and paste it in a new browser tab.
-For the rest of this lab you should keep one tab open to the Azure portal and another open for testing your Azure Function code.

     ![](media/azure-functions-lab-image20.png)

 1. The breakpoint should trigger immediately.
 The web request has been routed to the function and can now be debugged.
 Mouse over the **x** variable to see its value.
-You now have the full power of the Visual Studio debugger behind you and can perform any tasks you need to in order to refine the project.

     ![](media/azure-functions-lab-image21.png)